Vehicle Search and Seizure Laws Basics

 - You consent to a search

-- You have been arrested (DUI, for example)
+- You have been arrested

 An officer may ask to search your vehicle without a warrant even if he or she is not authorized to do so.
 But motorists always have the right to say no, and illegal searches can be challenged later in court.
-If you consent to a search, any evidence obtained may be used against you.
+If you consent to a search, however, any evidence obtained may be used against you.

 In most states, search and seizure rules pertaining to automobiles are not as strict as those relating to one's home.
 For example, an officer may conduct a warrantless search of those areas immediately within the driver's reach, which includes the glove compartment and the vicinity of the front seat, if the officer suspects weapons or other potential immediate threats.